semente-de/documentation/0.3/README.md

 ## Goals

-For semente 0.3, worked to achieve the following:
+For semente 0.3, the team sought to achieve the following:

 - A streamlined version of the semente canvas.
 - At least one set of cards.